uob-coms20007/uob-coms20007.github.io/notes/semantics/operational.md

   \end{array}
 $$

-Now we have reached a configuration where the statement is a composition.
+Now we have reached a configuration where the statement is a sequence.
 As the first statement $x \leftarrow x + 1$ will reach a terminal configuration in one-step, in particular $\langle x \leftarrow x + 1,\, [x \mapsto 0] \rangle \rightarrow [x \mapsto 1]$, our next step will return to the loop with the updated store:

 $$